kaiediablo/KSU-Sports-App/README.md

 -This data will consist of:

- team scores of all the games form the 2018-19 season
+ Team scores of all the games form the 2018-19 season

+ Opponent Name

+ Win or loss

+ Date of game

+ Location (home or away)